Acorn Account review

-- Managing Spending: Once the correct funds have been set aside for bills, the remaining balance can be moved to the prepaid Debit Mastercard Card.
-This process can be automated if preferred.
+- Managing spending: Once the correct funds have been set aside for bills, the remaining balance can be moved to the prepaid Debit Mastercard.
+This process can be automated if you prefer.

-- Rewards: Acorn’s account holders qualify for a cash-back reward scheme.
-Customers can earn cash rewards of up to 3.5% at more than 35 major high street retailers when you shop using your Acorn card.
+- Rewards: Acorn’s account holders qualify for a cashback reward.
+Customers can earn cash rewards of up to 3.5% at more than 35 major high-street retailers when you shop using your Acorn card.